Aspiring-Writer/_posts/kaa-1.md

 He narrowed his eyes, “Are you sure about that?”

 “Am I sure?
 Uh, yeah!
-You’re a complete stranger who broke into my house!
+You’re a stranger who broke into my house!
 What kind of a dumb question is that?!”
 I snapped back.

 That irritating smirk returned to his face, “As I said, you’re interesting.”
 He replied, walking closer to me.
 “I only know of a few who can resist me like you and they’re either dead or smart enough to stay out of my way.”